mosaicdao/developer-guidelines/SOLIDITY_STYLE_GUIDE.md

 ### Order of imports

 The imports should be:

 - sorted(alphabetically) by path
 - internal and external imports should be separated into sections
-- external imports should follow the internal imports
+- external (with regards to the project) imports should follow the internal imports

 `Good`